Cryptocurrency trading volumes slump 40% in June, data shows

 “Headwinds continued as China persisted with its crackdown on bitcoin mining,” CryptoCompare said.
 “As a result of both lower prices and volatility, spot volumes decreased.”

-Bitcoin , the largest cryptocurrency, fell more than 6% last month, touching its lowest since January, as authorities in China tightened restrictions launched a month earlier on bitcoin trading and mining. read more
+Bitcoin, the largest cryptocurrency, fell more than 6% last month, touching its lowest since January, as authorities in China tightened restrictions launched a month earlier on bitcoin trading and mining.

 It had tumbled 35% in May, with its losses sparked by Beijing’s moves to rein in the fast-growing sector.
 Crypto trading volumes tend to spike during periods of extreme price swings.